justinklip/green_day_variance_study/README.md

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from both the simulation script and from spotify API.
+-   `data/raw_data` contains the raw data as obtained from both the simulation script and from Spotify API.
 -   `data/analysis_data` contains the cleaned dataset that was constructed using the raw data.
 -   `other` contains LLM usage documentation.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.